 Dean Janutis’ areas of research include civil procedure, remedies and complex litigation, specifically issues pertaining to jurisdiction, venue and punitive damages.
 Her casebook, Cases and Problems on Remedies, of which she is a co-author, has been adopted by numerous law schools across the country.

 In fall 2007, she was named Director of Faculty Development.
 In this role, Dean Janutis supported and promoted teaching and faculty scholarship.
-In July 2010, Janutis become Associate Dean of Academic Affairs.
+Dean Janutis served as Associate Dean of Academic Affairs from July 2010 to June 2014.

 Additional professional experience